mark-watson/SwiftAI-book/manuscript/intro.md

 ## Creating Swift Packages

 We will cover using the Swift Package Manager to create new packages using the command line here.
-Later we will create projects using Apple's XCode IDE when we develop the example application Knowledge Graph Navigator.

 You will want to use the [Swift Package Manager documentation](https://github.com/apple/swift-package-manager/blob/main/Documentation/Usage.md) for reference.

 We will be generating executable projects and library (with a sample main program) projects.
-The commands for generating the stub for an executable application project are:
+The commands for generating the stub for an **executable application project** are:

 {linenos=off}
 ~~~~~~~~